 What happens to the records?

-For most groups of organisms there is someone in the county who acts as a County Recorder who should:
+For most groups of organisms there is someone in the county who acts as a County Recorder who:

-- Store records for their ‘group’ on a database
+- Stores records for their ‘group’ on a database

-- Pass records on to the Norfolk Biodiversity Information Service and to appropriate national schemes and databases.
+- Passes records on to the Norfolk Biodiversity Information Service (NBIS) and to appropriate national schemes and databases.

-The Norfolk Biodiversity Information Service is becoming the repository for all Norfolk wildlife records.
-It already has nearly 1 million records and realistic expansion plans should soon enable it to input and output records much more effectively.
+The Norfolk Biodiversity Information Service is the repository for all Norfolk wildlife records.
+It already has over 1 million on its database and realistic expansion plans should soon enable it to input and output records much more effectively.